magentabusiness/IoT-Quickstart/Quectel BG96/MQTTS.md

    https://codebeautify.org/hmac-generator
    Algorithm: HmacSHA256
    Key: `YYYYMMDDhh` -- same as in the MQTT_Client_ID
-   Plain or Chiper Text: `secret from Ocean connect`
+   Plain or Cipher Text: `secret from Ocean connect`
    Result Hash-Value is the **Password!**

 ### 3. TODO: Certificates (PEM Format)